Cookies on ons.gov.uk

 • give users explicit instructions or advice; not just “treat with caution”

-• include one warning in the Overview section if the information is essential to all users to correctly use the data or statistics
+• include one warning in the Overview section, if the information is essential for all users to use the data or statistics correctly

 • include further warnings in the Detailed analysis sections but only when they have a direct effect on how users interpret the content around them